Star Summer Science Institute

 The Peer Led Team Learning (PLTL) approach places successful, experienced students as “peer-tutors” in gateway STEM courses.
 The tutors are embedded within the course lectures and lead small student groups in weekly workshops to discuss and work on problem solving for the course.
 The workshops are a space that is additional to class time, the workshops are designed to encourage student collaboration and exploration outside of the classroom.
 Current STEM Gateway pilot courses that may include peer tutors are CHEM 120 & 121 (General Chemistry I & II), CHEM 253 & 254 (Organic Chemistry sequence) MATH 130 (College Algebra), MATH 250 & 251 (Precalculus and Calculus sequence), MATH 261 (Calculus I), BIOL 111 & 112 (Intro Biology I & II) and NEURO 105.

 How do I take a PLTL course?
-If you are planning to take one of the courses above and are interested in taking a PLTL version of the course you can speak to your advisor, the course instructor, or the STEM Learning Specialist, Kate Powers, to find out more information.
+If you are planning to take one of the courses above and are interested in taking a PLTL version of the course you can speak to your advisor, the course instructor, or the STEM Support Team to find out more information.

 STEM Mentoring Program